 - A. Availability and due dates of Nominating Petitions will be set by the Elections Commissioner no later than the end of the semester prior to the election.
-These dates will be made available by the Elections Commission upon approval of the Elections Dates by the ASUA Senate. - B. Only those Nominating Petitions issued by the Elections Commission are valid. - C. The Elections Commission will issue only a max 5 of extra nominating petitions to presidential, EVP and AVP. - D. The Elections Commission will issue only a max 3 of extra nominating petitions to At Large Senatorial Candidates. - E. The Elections Commission will issue only a max 2 of extra nominating petitions to College Specific Senatorial Candidates. - F. Only those names that appear in the provided spaces on the executive nomination petitions issued to the Candidate are valid. - G. Nominating Petitions will not be circulated in a Classroom before, or during Class Instruction. - H. Petitions may be circulated in student services departments and cultural centers at the discretion of the department head or center director.
-If a department head or cultural center director allows petitions being circulated in their spaces, they must allow equal access and petition signing opportunities to all candidates running for an ASUA elected position. - I. Nominating Petitions will contain related Election Code sections located on the back of the petition, and will require the original signature of the candidate being nominated as well as the circulator in the event the circulator is someone other than the candidate as a statement of understanding of the mentioned Election Code sections.
+These dates will be made available by the Elections Commission upon approval of the Elections Dates by the ASUA Senate. - B. Only those Nominating Petitions issued by the Elections Commission are valid. - C. The Elections Commission will issue only a max 5 of extra nominating petitions to presidential, EVP and AVP. - D. The Elections Commission will issue only a max 3 of extra nominating petitions to Student Body Senatorial Candidates. - E. The Elections Commission will issue only a max 2 of extra nominating petitions to College Specific Senatorial Candidates. - F. Only those names that appear in the provided spaces on the executive nomination petitions issued to the Candidate are valid. - G. Nominating Petitions will not be circulated in a Classroom before, or during Class Instruction. - H. Petitions may be circulated in student services departments, cultural centers and University of Arizona recognized greek houses at the discretion of the department head, center director or chapter president.
+If a department head, cultural center director or chapter president of a fraternity/sorority allows petitions being circulated in their spaces, they must allow equal access and petition signing opportunities to all candidates running for an ASUA elected position. - I. Nominating Petitions will contain related Election Code sections located on the back of the petition and will require the original signature of the candidate being nominated as well as the circulator in the event the circulator is someone other than the candidate as a statement of understanding of the mentioned Election Code sections.